-- Most physicians are hesitant to recommend a medicine without understanding both (1) the composition of the medicine and (2) how to determine dose.
+- Most physicians are hesitant to recommend a medicine without understanding both (1) the composition of the medicine and (2) how to determine the dose.
 (From a scientific standpoint, confounded variables makes it difficult to conduct meaningful research.)
 A physician treating a patient would want to correlate (a) some change in the condition of the patient with (b) a known treatment.

-- As a result, many people suffering from cluster headaches are probably not told that psilocybin could provided a safe, natural, fast-acting treatment.
+- As a result, many people suffering from cluster headaches are probably not told that psilocybin could provide a safe, natural, fast-acting treatment.
 For some of the people aware of the option, the variability in dose and composition still makes it hard to trust.

 Precisely dosed psilocybin formulations would overcome the above concerns.

 ** If you have something to add to this discussion, please use the comments section below.
 It’s through your comments that we can continually improve the information on this site.
 For example, resources like ClusterBusters.org.